galdolber/gwt-plugin/README.md

 Put `[gwt-plugin "0.1.0"]` into the `:plugins` vector of your project.clj.

+You can also automate the tasks using

+`:prep-tasks ["resources" "javacc" "compile"]`

 ## Resources task

 Copies all resources to the compile-path and optionally copies web resources to the web-path.